Balloons are the deadliest marine debris item to seabirds*.

-230,000 people have promised to blow bubbles, not balloons at outdoor events.
+230,000 people and hundreds of schools and organisations have promised to blow bubbles, not balloons at outdoor events.

 In many cases, adult birds are feeding their chicks this rubbish thinking it is food.
 Baby birds are often found underweight and starving and can die before ever leaving the nest.